 Virtual Answering Service

-A conventional Answering Service is typically installed in an office with a number of incoming phone lines and a bank of switch boards or computers.
-Typically a doctor’s office will forward his phone number to an Answering Service after normal hours.
-If a call comes in to the doctor’s office when it is closed, the call is forwarded; and at the Answering Service, a light illuminates on the switch board or a computer screen pop with the doctor’s name indicates which office was called.
-Because the operator now knows who was called, he can answer, for example, “Dr. Smith’s Answering Service”.
+A conventional answering service is typically installed in an office with a number of incoming phone lines and a bank of switch boards or computers.
+Typically a doctor’s office will forward his phone number to an answering service after normal hours.
+If a call comes in to the doctor’s office when it is closed, the call is forwarded; and at the answering service, a light illuminates on the switchboard or a computer screen popup with the doctor’s name indicating which office was called.
+Because the operator now knows who was called, they can answer, for example, “Dr. Smith’s Answering Service”.
 With this information, a message can be noted; or in an emergency, the physician can be called.

-From the point of view of patients, customers, or users, a Virtual Answering Service works exactly the same way as the conventional system described above.
-The difference is that the Answering Servicing provider does not have to buy, install, or maintain any equipment or even have a central office.
+From the point of view of patients, customers, or users, a virtual answering service works exactly the same way as the conventional system described above.
+The difference is that the answering service provider does not have to buy, install, or maintain any equipment or even have a central office.
 He does not need a bank of phone lines; and in the case of a power failure, his equipment continues to work.

 Furthermore, the employees of the answering service can be anywhere.
-They can work from home if desired which makes it much easier for the owner of an Answering Service to find employees.
-It also makes it much easier for working mothers and others with home responsibilities to have a full time regular job without ever leaving home.
+They can work from home if desired which makes it much easier for the owner of an answering service to find employees.
+It also provides jobs for digital nomads, freelancers looking for extra money, or anyone interested in working from home.

-This means that the entry barrier to anyone wishing to start an Answering Service business is practically zero.
-He only has to have his employees who answer the calls and a group of clients who will use his service.
+This means that the entry barrier to anyone wishing to start an answering service business is practically zero.
+They only have to employees to answer the calls and a group of clients who will use the service.